oeh-tnf/JKU-Games-Page/03_turniere.md

 Compete for glory and fame (and a little goodie) in one of our tournaments.<br>
 To participate in a tournament, simply get yourself a free ticket using the button below!
 This helps us plan ahead and guarantees you to get a spot.
 Left-over spots can also be booked during the event as well.

-**Note: We are still adding new tournaments, the ticket shop has therefore not yet opened.
-Below you find the preliminary schedule which is subject to change.**

 <a href="https://pretix.eu/jkugames/WiSe23/" target="_blank" rel="noopener noreferrer" class="button img">Get a free ticket!</a>